 Outlook troubleshooting tool.
 We built this tool when we discovered that, after migration, up to 10 percent of users needed to repair their profiles.
-This tool changed a value deep in the Outlook settings but let users do it with a single click.
-We later added functionality to make registry key changes for users, when needed.
+This tool allowed users to change a value deep in the Outlook settings with a single click.
+We later added functionality to make registry key changes for users when needed.

 Other custom tools.
-Before migration, we developed tools that let users fix problems themselves by, for example, confirming and setting mailbox permissions.
+Before migration, we developed tools that let users fix problems themselves by confirming and setting mailbox permissions, for example.
 We updated these tools to work with the new Exchange Online service.

 Tracking issues and bugs

 We ensured we had a process to track issues and bugs on SharePoint, and that we had a follow-up and closure process for each issue or bug.

 - Pilot phase